mkuniyil/scientific-calculator-javascript/README.md

 ## Introduction

-I have created the calculator UI as mentioned per the challenge.
+This is a project which replicates the casio caluculator in it's UI and functionality.

 ## Tech Stack